telerik/blazor-docs/accessibility/keyboard-navigation.md

 * ProgressBar - not applicable, it is merely a visualization component the user cannot interact with.

+* [RadioGroup](https://demos.telerik.com/blazor-ui/radiogroup/keyboard-navigation) - has the standard behavior of radio buttons with the same `name`.

 * Scheduler - will have keyboard navigation in an upcoming release.

 * [Switch](https://demos.telerik.com/blazor-ui/switch/keyboard-navigation)